KTH-dESA/unescap/README.md

 ### Installation instructions:

 1. You should have installed a distribution of python 3.x in your computer.
 2. If you are using the Anaconda distribution of Python, install all python packages required listed in the `requirements.txt` file using the `conda install -c conda-forge --file requirements.txt` command in your computer bash or anaconda prompt.
+You can also create an environment with `conda create -n <name-of-environment> -c conda-forge --file requirements.txt`, and activate it with `conda activate <name-of-environment>`.
  Alternatively, you can create a virtual environment using venv and install all required packages there using pip:
 ```
 cd <path-to-the-dashboard-folder>
 pip install virtualenv